ethyca/fides/docs/fidesops/docs/saas_connectors/saas_pagination.md

 # SaaS Pagination

-These pagination strategies allow Fidesops to incrementally retrieve content from SaaS APIs.
+These pagination strategies allow fidesops to incrementally retrieve content from SaaS APIs.
 APIs can vary in the way subsequent pages are accessed so these configurable options aim to cover a majority of common use cases.

-## Supported Strategies
+## Supported strategies
 - `offset`: Iterates through the available pages by incrementing the value of a query param.
 - `link`: Uses links returned in the headers or the body to get to the next page.
 - `cursor`: Uses a value from the last-retrieved object to use as a query param pointing to the next set of results.